Starboard to AOL: Patent sale not enough

 The investment fund said that it was planning to “promptly” file preliminary proxy materials for its board slate.

-Shares of AOL, which jumped more than 40 percent on Monday after the patent sale announcement, closed down 6 percent at $24.82 on Tuesday on the New York Stock Exchange.
+Shares of AOL, which jumped more than 40 percent on Monday after the patent sale announcement, were down 3 percent at $25.62 in morning trading on Tuesday.

-Reporting by Jennifer Saba in New York and Sruthi Ramakrishnan in Bangalore, Editing by Lisa Von Ahn and Ed Davies